 The Flat Bench Press (FBP) is one of the most popular strength exercises performed by athletes of both individual and team sports [1].
-The BP is a complex exercise of the upper body in which great external loads can be lifted, requiring high neuromuscular activity.
+The BP is a complex exercise of the upper body in which great external loads requiring high neuromuscular activity can be lifted.
 The bench press exercise plays an important role in recreational and professional training, including power lifting, in which this exercise is a competitive event [2].
 BP performance is significantly influenced by the strength and power of several muscle groups and by proper technical execution of the movement [3].
 This exercise is used in forming muscle strength and muscular power, hypertrophy and anaerobic endurance.
-Depending on anthropometric variables and movement technique, muscular activity patterns vary during the BP, yet most research confirms that three muscle groups are involved as prime movers in this exercise: pectoralis major (PM), anterior deltoid (AD) and triceps brachii (TB) [4].
-The strategies set by the central nervous system to provide the performance required by the exercise are held constant throughout the exercise, but the tonic aspects of the central drive are increased to adapt to the progressive occurrence of the neuromuscular fatigue.
+Depending on anthropometric variables and movement technique muscular activity patterns vary during the BP, yet most research confirms that three muscle groups are involved as prime movers in this exercise: pectoralis major (PM), anterior deltoid (AD) and triceps brachii (TB) [4].
+The strategies set by the central nervous system to provide the performance required by the exercise are held constant throughout the exercise, but the tonic aspects of the Central drive are increased so as to adapt to the progressive occurrence of the neuromuscular fatigue.
 Changes in tonic control as a result of muscular weakness and fatigue can cause changes in movement techniques.
 These changes may be related to a limited ability to control mechanical loads and mechanical energy transmission to joints and passive structures [5].

-Electromyography (EMG) is the study of muscle function through the inquiry of the electrical signal the muscles emanate.
-It concerns the development, recording and analysis of myoelectric signals which are formed by physiological variations in the state of muscle fiber membranes [6].
-Data collected from EMG analysis inform us if the muscle is active, if it is more or less active (in comparisons), when the muscle is on/off, how much the muscle is active and whether the muscle fatigues.
+Electromyography (EMG) is a study of the muscle function through an inquiry of the electrical signal the muscles emanate.
+It is concerned with the development, recording and analysis of myoelectric signals which are formed by physiological variations in the state of muscle fibre membranes [6].
+Data collected from EMG analysis inform us if the muscle is active, if it is more or less active (in comparisons), when it is on/off, how much it is active and whether the muscle fatigues.
 EMG data addresses how much work or effort a particular muscle needs to share in a certain exercise or task.
 This is important in order to understand the effect of resistance exercises and reveal their character of being low, submaximal or maximal in demand.
 When targeting muscular hypertrophy or local strength endurance, fatigue plays a significant role in most adaptive changes.
-Training induced short-term fatigue is the preliminary condition for muscle growth and improvement in anaerobic endurance.
+Training-induced shortterm fatigue is a preliminary condition for muscle growth and an improvement in anaerobic endurance.
 The study of local muscle fatigue effects has two important applications.
 First, it can be used to identify weak muscles.
 Second, it can be used to evaluate the efficiency of strength training exercises [6].
-Changes in performance in relation to the above-mentioned factors were carefully investigated in humans in response to different types of exercise [7].
+Changes in performance in relation to the abovementioned factors have been carefully investigated in humans in response to different types of exercise [7].
 Thus, declines in performance during resistance exercise are attributed to CNS, which integrates input from various body parts and is known as central fatigue.
-In case of resistance training, central fatigue is poorly investigated and recognized [8].
+In the case of resistance training, central fatigue is poorly investigated and recognised [8].